 Stage 4 Lung Cancer

 Stage 4 is the final stage of lung cancer.
 In this stage, lung cancer tumors have spread into both lungs or other body parts like the bones or brain.
-While stage 4 lung cancer is the hardest stage to treat, it’s still possible to become a long-term survivor.
+However, it’s still possible to become a long-term stage 4 lung cancer survivor and live 10 years or more like some other patients have with the help of treatment.

 Free Case Review